 If you want to make a family court application you will most likely need a certificate to show that you’ve had a Mediation Information and Assessment Meeting (MIAM).
 MIAMs can only be conducted by specially accredited family mediators.

 Maybe you want a MIAM but can’t find a local mediator who can meet with you soon enough.
 Or you can’t afford to take time off work to visit the mediator.
+And now due to the pandemic, you might not wish to leave the house.
 Well, you can meet with us over video call.
 All you need is a computer, tablet or smartphone with a webcam, a reliable internet connection and somewhere private to take the video call.

 How to get started?